 A good vacuum cleaner doesn’t spit the floor dirt into the air.
 It seals that dirt in its dirt bin until you are ready to throw it away.

-The best cordless vacuum cleaners hold onto their dirt until you empty it.
+The best cordless vacuum cleaners hold onto their dirt.

 I recently realized that my Electrolux canister was spewing dog fur smell into the air.